Takomochi/Pewlett-Hackard-Analysis/README.md

     <img width="500" alt="mentorship" src="https://user-images.githubusercontent.com/85041697/144729557-614b49f6-9634-456d-8096-43e282131472.png">

+## Results
+- Total 90398 employees are at retiring age according to unique_titles table.

+- Senior Engineer position has the highest number of 29414 employees who are at retiring age.
+Senior Staff position also has a high number of 28254 employees.

+- There will be a lot of "Engineer" positions that need to be filled with the new generation because about 48% of retiring age employees are in Engineer positions.

+- There are 1549 employees who are eligible to participate in a mentorship program.

 ## Summary
 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?